The King very graciously conducted a party through the spacious halls and handsome rooms thus affording

 What Is A Docent?

 King Kalakaua delighted in showing guests his beautiful modern palace; our docents share his story with modern day visitors .
 If you like to talk story, have an interest in Hawaiian history and enjoy interacting with visitors of all ages and from all nations, please consider becoming a docent.
 Prior knowledge of Hawaiian history is not required.

-Docent training is a three-part procedure.
+Docent training is a two-part procedure.

-- Forty hours of Guardian Service (providing aid to docents)
+- Forty hours of Guardian Service (providing aid to docents).